-As of December 31, 2022, the Revolving facility provides for a \$1.8 billion revolving credit line to be used for working capital, general corporate purposes and funding capital expenditures and growth opportunities.
-In addition, we may use the Revolving facility to facilitate debt repayment and consolidation.
+As of December 31, 2024, the Revolving Facility provides for a \$1.8 billion revolving credit line to be used for working capital, general corporate purposes and funding capital expenditures and growth opportunities.
+In addition, we may use the Revolving Facility to facilitate debt repayment and consolidation.
 The available borrowing capacity, or borrowing base, is derived from a percentage of the Company's eligible receivables and inventory, as defined by the agreement, subject to certain reserves.
-As of December 31, 2022, we had \$264.0 million in outstanding borrowings under our Revolving facility and our net excess borrowing availability was \$1,407.1 million after being reduced by outstanding letters of credit of approximately \$128.9 million.
+As of December 31, 2024, we had no outstanding borrowings under our Revolving Facility and our net excess borrowing availability was \$1.6 billion after being reduced by outstanding letters of credit of \$83.3 million.

-As of December 31, 2022, borrowings under the Revolving facility bear interest, at our option, at either the SOFR or a base rate, plus, in each case, an applicable margin.
-The applicable margin ranges from 1.35% to 1.60% per annum in the case of term SOFR loans and 0.25% to 0.50% per annum in the case of base rate loans.
-The margin in either case is based on a measure of availability under the Revolving facility.
-As noted above, on January 17, 2023, these margins were amended for the 2028 facility SOFR loans and base rate loans, but remain unchanged for the 2026 facility SOFR loans and base rate loans.
-A commitment fee, currently 0.20% per annum, is charged on the unused amount of the Revolving facility based on quarterly average loan utilization.
-Letters of credit under the Revolving facility are assessed at a rate equal to 1.25% or 1.50%, based on the average excess availability, as well as a fronting fee at a rate of 0.125% per annum.
+As of December 31, 2024, borrowings under the Revolving Facility bear interest, at our option, at either the SOFR or a base rate, plus, in each case, an applicable margin.
+The applicable margin ranges from 1.10% to 1.60% per annum in the case of term SOFR loans and 0.00% to 0.50% per annum in the case of base rate loans.
+A commitment fee, currently 0.20% per annum, is charged on the unused amount of the Revolving Facility based on quarterly average loan utilization.
+Letters of credit under the Revolving Facility are assessed at a rate equal to 1.25% or 1.50%, based on the average excess availability, as well as a fronting fee at a rate of 0.125% per annum.
 These fees are payable quarterly in arrears at the end of March, June, September, and December.

-All obligations under the Revolving facility are guaranteed jointly and severally by the Company and all other subsidiaries that guarantee our 2030 notes, our 4.25% 2032 notes, and our 6.375% 2032 notes (such subsidiaries, the "Debt Guarantors").
-All obligations and the guarantees of those obligations are secured by substantially all of the assets of the Company and the Debt Guarantors, subject to certain exceptions and permitted liens, including, with respect to the Revolving facility, a first-priority security interest in such assets that constitute Revolving Collateral (as defined below) and a second-priority security interest in such assets that constitute Notes Collateral (as defined below).
+All obligations under the Revolving Facility are guaranteed jointly and severally by the Company and all other subsidiaries that guarantee our 5.00% 2030 notes, our 4.25% 2032 notes, our 6.375% 2032 notes and our 6.375% 2034 notes (such subsidiaries, the "Debt Guarantors").
+All obligations and the guarantees of those obligations are secured by substantially all of the assets of the Company and the Debt Guarantors, subject to certain exceptions and permitted liens, including, with respect to the Revolving Facility, a first-priority security interest in such assets that constitute Revolving Collateral (as defined below) and a second-priority security interest in such assets that constitute Notes Collateral (as defined below).

-"ABL Collateral" includes substantially all presently owned and after-acquired accounts receivable, inventory, rights of unpaid vendors with respect to inventory, deposit accounts, commodity accounts, securities accounts and lock boxes, investment property, cash and cash equivalents, and general intangibles, books and records, supporting obligations and documents and related letters of credit, commercial tort claims or other claims related to and proceeds of each of the foregoing.
+"Revolving Collateral" includes substantially all presently owned and after-acquired accounts receivable, inventory, rights of unpaid vendors with respect to inventory, deposit accounts, commodity accounts, securities accounts and lock boxes, investment property, cash and cash equivalents, and general intangibles, books and records, supporting obligations and documents and related letters of credit, commercial tort claims or other claims related to and proceeds of each of the foregoing.
 "Notes Collateral" includes all collateral that is not ABL Collateral.

-The Revolving facility contains restrictive covenants which, among other things, limit the Company's ability to incur additional indebtedness, incur liens, engage in mergers or other fundamental changes, sell certain assets, pay dividends, make acquisitions or investments, prepay certain indebtedness, change the nature of our business, and engage in certain transactions with affiliates.
-In addition, the Revolving facility also contains a financial covenant requiring the satisfaction of a minimum fixed charge ratio of 1.00 to 1.00 if our excess availability falls below the greater of \$80.0 million or 10% of the maximum borrowing amount, which was \$180.0 million as of December 31, 2022.
+The Revolving Facility contains restrictive covenants which, among other things, limit the Company's ability to incur additional indebtedness, incur liens, engage in mergers or other fundamental changes, sell certain assets, pay dividends, make acquisitions or investments, prepay certain indebtedness, change the nature of our business, and engage in certain transactions with affiliates.
+In addition, the Revolving Facility also contains a financial covenant requiring the satisfaction of a minimum fixed charge ratio of 1.00 to 1.00 if our excess availability falls below the greater of \$80.0 million or 10% of the maximum borrowing amount, which was \$171.4 million as of December 31, 2024.